Traffic Safety in Fairwood

 Why can’t property taxes pay for road improvements in Fairwood?

 Property taxes, including those from Fairwood, are combined into one fund and then spread out across the county.
 We assess the entire road system to identify areas with the most critical needs.
-The County prioritizes funding based on specific criteria to ensure the most urgent and necessary road projects receive attention first.
+The county prioritizes funding based on specific criteria to ensure the most urgent and necessary road projects receive attention first.

 For more information about Washington State property tax, visit the Municipal Research and Service Center (MRSC) website.